amfairley/adamiani/README.md

 ### Deploying Locally

 To deploy locally; you can clone this project by typing `git clone https://github.com/amfairley/adamiani.git` into the terminal of your IDE of choice.

-### GitHub
-Commit nomenclature was altered starting with commit 26 to be more in-line with professional standards.

 ## Credits